What is an Older Child Adoption?

-- Children are African American, Asian, Hispanic, Caucasian, or Bi-racial/Multi-racial
+- Adoptable Children can be African American, Asian, Hispanic, Caucasian, or Bi-racial/Multi-racial

-- Children are often victims of abuse or neglect
+- Children in the state system typically can be victims of abuse or neglect

-Families have completed adoptions within 6 months of homestudy approval to several months.
-Much depends on the family’s flexibility with characteristics of the child and the state/county response to your inquiries.
+Families have completed their adoptions within 6 months of homestudy approval to several months.
+Much depends on the family’s flexibility with characteristics of the child and the state/county response to inquiries.

-Parents are required to travel and visit the child according to the child’s needs.
+Parents should expect to travel and visit the child according to the child’s needs.
 If the child resides outside the State of Ohio you will be required to travel out of state several times for visitation and bonding.
-Factors for visits are determined by the entity holding custody and will be dependent on the age of the child(ren), location and their situation.
+Factors for visits is determined by the entity holding custody and will be dependent on the age of the child(ren), location and their situation.

-Building Blocks Adoption will assist Ohio residents only who are seeking to adopt a state waiting child by:
+Building Blocks Adoption will help Ohio residents seeking to adopt an older child by:

 - Educate adoptive families on the needs of state waiting children